k-kc/debates-in-bpt/docs/schedule.md

   - "What We Believe"
   - "An Appeal to the Conscience of the Black Race to See Itself"
   - "Declaration of the Rights of the Negro Peoples of the World"
-- Adom Getachew, "The Common Spectacle of the Race: Garveyism's Visual Politics of Founding" (2021)

 ### Unit 2 Checkpoint
 - **Monday, March 16:** Genealogy paper due